Joyous Season For Recorders, Aarr. Paul Jennings

 A Holiday Collection For Young Players

 Every winter season, many teachers look for a special tune for their big concert.
-That's why we have created so many distinctive selections for your recorder programs, including these six works here.
+That's why we have created these six distinctive selections for your recorder programs.

 Each of these arrangements has two soprano parts, one harder and close to the melody and one easier, either just requiring B, A, G, C or just B, A, G. In addition, all of the tunes have an optional part for alto recorder.
-From the pages of Music K-8 magazine and Recorder Classroom, A Joyous Season For Recorders includes:
+Includes:

 - Joyous Prelude - This symphonic prelude is based on J. S. Bach's striking "Jesu, Joy Of Man's Desiring."
 For our arrangement, we have three recorder parts: a soprano part that plays mainly the melody of the sustained section, using D, G, A, B, C, and D'; an optional soprano part that can be played with only G, A, and B; and an optional alto recorder part using G, C, D, E, F#, and G'.